How to Migrate Your Database to the Cloud

 Before diving into the "how," let’s explore the "why."
 Migrating your database to the cloud offers several benefits, including:

-- Cost Savings: Reduce capital expenses by eliminating the need for on-premises infrastructure.
+- Cost Savings: Pay-as-you-go pricing models eliminate the need for expensive on-premises hardware and maintenance.

-Now that you understand the advantages, let’s dive into the step-by-step process of migrating your database to the cloud.
+Now that you understand the benefits, let’s dive into the step-by-step process of migrating your database to the cloud.

 Step 1: Assess Your Current Database Environment